NRI is not just another term that your aunt may use to address you at every party. This term defines your tax status in India.

 Once your tax status has changed from Resident Indian to NRI in the Mutual Fund records, your gains from the investments will be taxed a bit differently.

-Although the tax liability remains the same as that of a resident investor, any applicable taxes will now be deducted via TDS by the Mutual Fund companies at the time of redemption (Resident Indians have to calculate and pay the applicable taxes themselves before the financial year is over).
+Although the tax liability remains almost the same as that of a resident investor (difference is only in terms of LTCG tax of Debt funds), any applicable taxes will now be deducted via TDS by the Mutual Fund companies at the time of redemption (Resident Indians have to calculate and pay the applicable taxes themselves before the financial year is over).

 Here is a more detailed blog on how Mutual funds are taxed for NRIs as well as RIs - https://blog.goalwise.com/how-are-mutual-funds-taxed/